-With those details in mind, here’s a handy guide to what travelers should know, and anticipate, about traveling to and through the United Kingdom once Brexit finally occurs.
+With those details in mind, here’s a handy guide to what travelers should know, and anticipate, about traveling to and through the United Kingdom post-Brexit.

 U.S. Travel to the U.K.

-The main thing for Americans to remember as Brexit looms is that, whether or not deals are made, things will remain largely unchanged for U.S.-based travel to the United Kingdom—which includes England, Scotland, Wales, and Northern Ireland.
+The main thing for Americans to remember is that, whether or not border changes are made, things will remain largely unchanged for U.S.-based travel to the United Kingdom—which includes England, Scotland, Wales, and Northern Ireland.
 Americans already have to go through screening at U.K. border crossings, and that won’t change with Brexit.
 The main difference at U.K. borders might be that E.U. citizens are required to go through screenings, which they didn’t need to before.
-This could potentially cause some longer delays at border crossings.
+But longer delays at major border crossings into the U.K., like London’s airports, are unlikely to see such delays for other travelers: Amid Brexit, the air hubs updated their airport customs e-gates to expedite travelers who are citizens of the following countries (including the U.S):

 U.S. Travel to Europe Through the U.K.

-Europe travel from the U.S. through British air hubs like London could be affected by said border delays, if there are any, but direct U.S.-to-Europe travel will not be affected by Brexit.
+Europe travel from the U.S. through British hubs like London could be affected by any such border delays (again, if there even are any) but direct U.S.-to-Europe travel will not be affected by Brexit.

 Travel to Europe will change for Americans in the coming years, however, when a wholly unrelated move by the European Union takes effect in 2021 requiring Americans to apply for a travel authorization (not a visa) to enter and move around the region.
 The new red tape is similar to the travel authorization the U.S. currently requires of E.U. citizens visiting the United States, dubbed ESTA.
 You can read more about the new E.U. travel authorization (called ETIAS) here.